nohead13/TestAutomation/README.md

 * Create the UI tests for check signup and login.

 ### Work scenario:
 	1. Created structure for separate test and page with guice (google inject).
-After detected problem, postponed.
+Postponed.
 	2. Created test for signup as Female which looking for male.
 		⁃	detected that not work direct click on id of gender selection.
 		⁃	detected that not all dropdown work special option selection.